theEvilGrinch/web-pwa-electron-example/README.md

 # Simple JavaScript Calculator

 ## Description
 This is a modern calculator built using HTML, CSS, and JavaScript.
-It features an adaptive design that responds to system color scheme preferences and provides a seamless user experience with enhanced accessibility.
+It features an adaptive design that responds to system color scheme preferences and provides a seamless user experience with enhanced functionalities.

 ## Features
 - Supports basic arithmetic operations: addition (+), subtraction (-), multiplication (*), and division (/)